 There are three versions of ControlUp for purchase: Pro, Enterprise, and Platinum.
 For each of these products, you’ll need to contact the sales team directly to view a quote.
 However, there are volume discounts available as well.
 There is also a free trial that you can download here.

-Next up on this list we have eG Enterprise. eG Enterprise is a performance monitoring platform that is compatible with Hyper-V systems.
-Hyper-V metrics you can track with this tool include status of network interfaces, CPU, memory disk, virtual disk I/O activity, and space usage. eG Enterprise is web-based and available with agent or agentless monitoring.
+Next up on this list, we have eG Enterprise. eG Enterprise is a performance monitoring platform that is compatible with Hyper-V systems.
+Hyper-V metrics you can track with this tool includes status of network interfaces, CPU, memory disk, virtual disk I/O activity, and space usage. eG Enterprise is web-based and available with both agent or agentless monitoring.

 One advantage of eG Enterprise is that it can be deployed as an on-premises or cloud application.
 There are five main packages to choose from: easy evaluation, perpetual license, subscription, SaaS, and Audit Service.
 You’ll need to request a quote in order to view the price though.
 You can download the free trial from this link here.

 Finally, we have EventSentry.
 EventSentry is a network monitoring tool that can monitor Hyper-V hosts and the virtual machines running inside them.
 With EventSentry the user can monitor the health of connected Hyper-V systems.
 For instance, you can monitor disk space, event logs, services, and performance.

 The performance and disk space monitoring potential of EventSentry is this product’s greatest asset.
 You can monitor the performance of Hyper-V environments in real-time and historical analysis.
 With regard to disk space monitoring, you can monitor a host’s disk space or individual directories.

 EventSentry is competitively priced for organizations of all sizes.
 The cost of a full license for one Windows Server or Workstation is $85 (£66) for the first year and $15.30 (£11.99) for every year after that.
 There is also a free trial version that you can download here.